Skip to main content

 Admissions Requirements

-Please review GSAS admissions requirements and other information before applying.
+Please review the admissions requirements and other information before applying.
 You can find degree program-specific admissions requirements below and access additional guidance on applying from the Department of the Classics.

 Writing Sample

-A writing sample is required as part of the application and should be a term paper, senior thesis, or master’s essay and no longer than 15 pages.
+A writing sample is required as part of the application and should be a term paper, senior thesis, or master’s essay no longer than 15 pages, not including citations and references.

 Standardized Tests